 So what does that mean for us?

-For two of these patients, the problem seems to have been a previously unknown allergy.
+For two of these patients, the problem seems to have been a previously unknown kombucha allergy.

 But because the exact causes of the other patients’ symptoms couldn’t be pin-pointed, we are left with the researchers’ speculations as to the causes.
 It might be contamination, it might be heavy metal poisoning, or it might be some other unknown aspect of kombucha coming into play for these individuals.
 It might be pesticide residue on their tea leaves.
 It might even have been nothing to do with the kombucha at all.
 We just don’t know.

-Regarding the liver failure cases, it happens that just this week I saw a news report of a young woman having liver failure due to drinking 3 cups of green tea per day, which highlights that sometimes even the most innocuous substance can cause problems.
+Regarding the liver failure cases, you may have seen this news report of a young woman having liver failure due to drinking 3 cups of green tea per day, which highlights that sometimes even the most innocuous substance can cause problems.
 Of course, kombucha is made from tea, so the liver failure is perhaps even caused by the same thing.

 When trying something new be sensible and cautious – especially if you expect it to have some effect on your body or if you have underlying health conditions.
 Be doubly cautious if you have a history of allergy to mold, yeast, penicillin etc.